 - Participatory education

 - Community-based conservation

 A typical Earth Expeditions day in India is likely to include:

 - Visits to sacred groves, temples, and other field conservation sites

 - Dialogue with experienced local conservationists

 - Student-led discussions on key course topics

 - Engaging with local communities

 - Journal writing

-India is a spectacular country of tremendous biological and cultural diversity, a place where ancient religious traditions coexist alongside modern cities in one of the world’s largest democracies.
+India is a spectacular country of tremendous biological and cultural diversity, a place where ancient traditions coexist alongside modern cities in one of the world’s largest democracies.
 The natural environments of India range from deserts to tropical forests, from beaches to Himalayan peaks.
-India has more than 400 wildlife sanctuaries and is home to tigers, elephants, hornbills, wild dogs, crocodiles, and rhinoceroses.
+India has more than 400 wildlife sanctuaries and is home to elephants, hornbills, wild dogs, crocodiles, tigers, and rhinoceroses.
 As the birthplace of four world religions, India has helped shape cultures across Asia and beyond.